emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 :::tip

+1. Some escape sequences need to be unescaped when used, see [unescape function](#unescapestring-string---string).
-Since EMQX 5.0 version, EMQX also supports using  [jq Syntax](https://stedolan.github.io/jq/manual/) for complex data transformation, you may read the [jq Fucntion](./rule-sql-jq.md) section for more information.
+2. Since EMQX 5.0 version, EMQX also supports using  [jq Syntax](https://stedolan.github.io/jq/manual/) for complex data transformation, you may read the [jq Fucntion](./rule-sql-jq.md) section for more information.

 :::